martiserra99/formity-old/README.md

 ### Formity

 Once you have provided these components using the `FormityProvider` component, you can start to create a form.
-To be able to do it you have to use the `Formity` component, and you have to provide a json that defines the form and a callback that will be called when the form is submitted:
+To be able to do it you have to use the `Formity` component, and you have to provide a JSON that defines the form and a callback that will be called when the form is submitted:

 ```js
 // ...